-Please note that students will be required to submit the Topic Statement at the beginning of Level 3 as per programme document through the Programme Coordinator.
-The Programme coordinator will then submit same to the Under Graduate Dissertation Committee.
+Please note that students will be required to submit the dissertation proposal at the beginning of semester during which dissertation starts (as per the programme document)

-E SUPERVISION
+E. SUPERVISION OF DISSERTATION

-Supervision is an essential component of a dissertation to ensure that a student completes and submit his/her work within the schedules and in the prescribed manner.
-The Undergraduate Dissertation Committee will ensure that a Supervisor is allocated to each student.
-Where there is no appropriate expertise or not enough full-time academic staff to act as Supervisor within the School, a Supervisor may be sought externally and the latter assisted by the Administrative Supervisor.
-A Supervisor is essentially an academic staff or a professional from the industry, with academic experience in the area in which the dissertation is being carried out.
+Supervision is an essential component of a project/dissertation to ensure that a student completes and submit his/her work within the schedules and in the prescribed manner.
+Schools must ensure that a Supervisor is allocated to each student.
+Where there is no appropriate expertise or not enough full-time academic staff to act as Supervisor within the School, a Supervisor may be sought externally and the latter is assisted by the Administrative Supervisor.
+A Supervisor is essentially an academic staff or a professional from the industry, with academic experience in the area in which the project/dissertation is being carried out.

-The supervision period shall be as specified in the Dissertation.
+The supervision period shall be as specified in the Project / Dissertation.
 For Supervision to be efficient and effective, both the Supervisor and the Student have to understand their respective roles.
 No supervision will normally be provided in cases of extension.

-E1 Roles and Responsibilities of Supervisor
+E.1 Roles and Responsibilities of Supervisor

-The primary function of a Supervisor is to provide to the student an overall guidance of the dissertation and to suggest corrective measures when the student's performance is not satisfactory.
+The primary function of a Supervisor is to provide to the student an overall guidance of the project/dissertation and to suggest corrective measures when the student's performance is not satisfactory.
 The Supervisor will inter-alia:

-- a) Assist the student in clarifying topics. - b) Direct the student to relevant areas of information and literature sources. - c) Guide students on appropriate methodologies, tools and techniques. - d) Maintain regular supervisory contacts with student in accordance with School policy, as stipulated in the Dissertation Supervision Guide, and keep records of same. - e) Inform student when his/her work is below standard and/or when progress is not adequate. - f) Read and comment on draft of report, and advise student where changes are required, if any, to reach desired standard.
+- a) Assist the student in clarifying topics. - b) Direct the student to relevant areas of information and literature sources. - c) Guide students on appropriate methodologies, tools and techniques. - d) Maintain regular supervisory contacts with student in accordance with School policy, as stipulated in the Project/Dissertation Supervision Guide, and keep records of same. - e) Inform student when his/her work is below standard and/or when progress is not adequate.

+f) Read and comment on draft of report, and advise student where changes are required, if any, to reach desired standard.

-E2 Roles and Responsibilities of Administrative Supervisor
+E.2 Roles and Responsibilities of Administrative Supervisor

-- a) Have at least one meeting with main supervisor and student - b) Provide administrative support to the main supervisor and student (e.g. issue letter for data collection) - c) May be required to provide continuity of supervision in the event of the departure of the main supervisor - d) May be required to act as a third marker in case of disparity in marks between the main supervisor and the second assessor
+- a) Have at least one meeting with main supervisor and student - b) Provide administrative support to the main supervisor and student (e.g issue letter for data collection) - c) May be required to provide continuity of supervision in the event of the departure of the main supervisor

-E3 Roles and Responsibilities of Student
+E.3 Roles and Responsibilities of Student

-The prime responsibility of the student is to manage his/her dissertation and to maintain regular supervisory contacts with his/her Supervisor.
+The prime responsibility of the student is to manage his/her project/dissertation and to maintain regular supervisory contacts with his/her Supervisor.
 Student should realise that the responsibility for the work submitted is entirely his/hers.
 The students will inter-alia:

-- a) Agree with the Supervisor on a schedule of meetings, and adhere to it. - b) Take the initiative to keep contact with the Supervisor to ensure progress of his/her work. - c) Keep records of supervisory contacts and meetings with the Supervisor and outcomes of the discussion arising there from - d) Take the initiative to discuss any problem arising from his/her dissertation with his/her Supervisor, such that they are resolved as early as possible. - e) Submit deliverable(s) as specified in their respective dissertation guides. - f) Abide by all regulations in force, in particular, 'Regulations on Anti-Plagiarism'.
+- a) Agree with the Supervisor on a schedule of meetings, and adhere to it. - b) Take the initiative to keep contact with the Supervisor to ensure progress of his/her work. - c) Keep records of supervisory contacts and meetings with the Supervisor and outcomes of the discussion arising there from - d) Take the initiative to discuss any problem arising from his/her project/dissertation with his/her Supervisor, such that they are resolved as early as possible. - e) Submit deliverable(s) as specified in their respective project/dissertation guides. - f) Abide by all regulations in force, in particular, 'Regulations on Anti-Plagiarism'.

-F TERMS OF REFERENCE OF DISSERTATION COMMITTEE
+F.TERMS OF REFERENCE OF PROJECT/DISSERTATION COMMITTEE

-The Terms of Reference of the Dissertation Committee are as follows:
+The Terms of Reference of the Project/Dissertation Committee are as follows: